Generalizing while preserving monotonicity in comparison-based preference learning models: Introduction

 \section{Introduction}

 Preference learning, sometimes known as \emph{alignment}, has become central to machine learning.
 In particular, in recent years, there has been a growing interest to leverage comparative judgments to fine-tune AI models, using frameworks like \emph{Reinforcement Learning with Human Feedback} (RLHF)~\cite{DBLP:conf/nips/ChristianoLBMLA17} or \emph{Direct Preference Optimization} (DPO)~\cite{rafailovDirectPreferenceOptimization2024} in the context of language models, or linear models in the context of applications ranging from trolley dilemmas to food donation~\cite{awadMoralMachineExperiment2018,DBLP:journals/pacmhci/LeeKKKYCSNLPP19}.
 These models are now deployed at scale.
+In parallel, learning preferences from comparisons with mathematical guarantees also fits in social choice theory, contributing to developing more transparent social medial, as advocated recently by ``prosocial media'' \cite{weyl2025prosocialmedia}, with a direct application for collaborative scoring of social media content \cite{hoang2021tournesolquestlargesecure,hoang2024solidagomodularcollaborativescoring}, consensus-driven polling \cite{small2021polis}, or recommender system based on explicit preference such as~\cite{flicke2025scholarinboxpersonalizedpaper}, among others.

-Yet bizarre aspects of these preference learning algorithms are regularly observed.
-In particular, strikingly, \cite{DBLP:journals/corr/abs-2402-13228,DBLP:journals/corr/abs-2410-08847,pairwise-monotonicity} showed that, when they are updated based on a comparative judgment saying that an alternative $a$ is preferable to $b$, the probability of generating item $a$ can in fact decrease.
-In fact, most deployed learning algorithms fail to guarantee \emph{monotonicity}.
-A preferred alternative can be downgraded after it was said to be better than another alternative.
+Yet, bizarre aspects of these preference learning algorithms are regularly observed. \gbreplace{In particular, strikingly, \cite{DBLP:journals/corr/abs-2402-13228,DBLP:journals/corr/abs-2410-08847,bareillesMonotonicityAIAlignment2025} showed that, when they are updated based on a comparative judgment saying that an alternative $a$ is preferable to $b$, the probability of generating item $a$ can in fact decrease.}{A common but striking observation is that, when updating a model based on a comparison judging that an item $a$ is preferable to an item $b$, the probability of $a$ can decrease \cite{DBLP:journals/corr/abs-2402-13228,DBLP:journals/corr/abs-2410-08847,bareillesMonotonicityAIAlignment2025}.} In fact, most deployed learning algorithms fail to guarantee \emph{monotonicity}: the probability or score of an item may be reduced after it was said to be better than another item.